Padlock and banking icons above a man using a laptop, representing supplier failure insurance

 • Insolvency outside the scope of the policy, such as non-contracted suppliers

-Selecting the right Supplier Failure Insurance policy requires you to ask the right questions.
+Selecting the right supplier failure insurance policy requires you to ask the right questions.
 To help you vet potential providers and uncover any gaps in coverage that could be a problem later, we recommend asking the following questions as a starting point:

 • What is the scope of the coverage?
 Does the SFI policy include all necessary travel components, such as hotels, car hire, rail and excursion providers?
 Do I need a separate policy for airlines?